Pale-Crusader/learning-journal/README.md

 My name is Matthew Stewart.
 This first is my page created in CodeFellows 102 class.
 It is about the growth mindset as that is the core to success in this program.
 I was in a rush to get into a github account so I openned the one I use for my Minecraft Character, which is the username and picture, if you're curious.

-These are the note I wrote about Growth Mindset while listening:
+These are the note I wrote about Growth Mindset while listening during class:

-"Learning is possible" paraphrase of Alfred Binet creator of IQ Test
+"Learning is possible" paraphrase of Alfred Binet creator of IQ Test (

+The actual  quote which I looked up to post here:
+_“A few modern philosopher's assert that an individual's intelligence is a fixed quantity, a quantity which cannot be increased.
+We must protest and react against this brutal pessimism....
+With practice, training, and above all, method, we manage to increase our attention, our memory, our judgment and literally to become more intelligent than we were before.”_ ~Alfred Binet

 ## List of reminders
 - If I feel like I need to give up, instead I need to try new strategy.